budimanjojo/talhelper/docs/docs/guides.md

 2. In `doppler`, create a project named i.e "talhelper".
 In that project, create a config i.e "env" that stores key and value of the secret like `AESCBCENCYPTIONKEY: <secret>.`.
 3. Run `doppler` CLI command that sets environment variable before running the `talhelper` command i.e: `doppler run -p talhelper -c env talhelper genconfig`.

+## Editing `talconfig.yaml` file

+If you're using a text editor with `yaml` LSP support, you can use `talhelper genschema` command to generate a `talconfig.json`.
+You can then feed that file to the language server so you can get autocompletion when editing `talconfig.yaml` file.

 ## Shell completion

 Depending on how you install `talhelper`, you might not need to do anything to get autocompletion for `talhelper` commands i.e if you install using the Nix Flakes or AUR.